ShreyaThapa/v2-ach-api-docs/source/includes/_customers.md

 | phone | no | string | Customer or if business, authorized representative’s 10 digit phone number.
 No hyphens or other separators, e.g. `3334447777`. |

 ### Additional request parameters for verified Customer with type=business

+For more information on business verified Customers, refer to our [developer resource article](https://developers.dwolla.com/resources/business-verified-customer.html)

 | Parameter | Required | Type | Description |
 | ---------------|--------------|--------|----------------|
 | businessName | yes | string | Registered business name. |